 A wind energy conversion system (WECS) as defined by Section 7.02 of this Ordinance is allowed as a special use when approved by the Planning Commission in accordance with the process defined herein.
 In addition to the standards and requirements for issuance of a special use permit specified in Article IV of this Ordinance, the Planning Commission shall not approve the issuance of a Special Land Use Permit unless the following requirements shall be met

 Purpose and Intent.
 The purpose of this Section is to establish standards and procedures by which the installation and operation of a Wind Energy Conversion System (WECS) for commercial use and shall be governed within the Township to protect the health, welfare, and safety of the general public, and to ensure compatible land uses in the vicinity of the areas affected by wind energy facilities.
+This Ordinance establishes the regulations and criteria which allow compatible accessory uses to be located within the Agricultural and Rural Residential (AR) land use district.
+Utility Grade WECS are prohibited in all other zoning districts.

 Garfield Township recognizes the potential impact on the broad landscape and rural character currently enjoyed throughout the community.
 On a site-specific scale, safety implications such as falling towers and ice throw are a concern, as are the potential impositions of constant or cyclical sound and shadow flicker.
 For these reasons, and others, including those listed above, the Township finds it prudent and necessary to develop regulations for the responsible placement of wind energy conversion systems.